patrickcleeve2/patrickcleeve2.github.io/docs/odometry/odometry.md

 |:--:|
 |*Position and Orientation*|

 NB: both position and orientation are 3-dimensional, but it is easier to visualize and understand by simplifying to 2-dimensions (birdseye view).
-Also, cars can only travel in one direction (forward/backwards), and mainly rotate about a single axis (yaw, z-axis), so the simplification is appropriate.
+Since cars can only travel in one direction (forward/backwards), and mainly rotate about a single axis (yaw, z-axis), so the simplification is appropriate.

 ### Reference Frames
 If the car starts in different positions, our reference will be different each time.
 We become limited to a fixed location.
 We need a global reference if we want to be able to navigate.
 A global reference point can be arbitrarily chosen such as a GPS location.
 We then need some way of transforming our odometry data into this global reference’s coordinate system.